datalad-handbook/book/docs/basics/101-102-populate.rst

 :find-out-more:`explains how to amend a saved state <fom-amend-save>`.

 .. index::
-   pair: amend a commit message; with Git
+   pair: amend commit message; with Git
 .. find-out-more:: "Oh no!
 I forgot the -m option for datalad-save!"
    :name: fom-amend-save
    :float: